ShiftLeftSecurity/gaum/README.md

 # gaum

-Bare Minimum Struct Relational Mapping
+*A story about Bare Minimum Struct Relational Mapping, by Horacio Duran*

 This intends to provide a bare minimum ORM-Like-but-not-quite interface to work with postgres.